kolov/doorman/README.md

 }

 val service = new DemoService(myUserManager)
-// service: DemoService[F] = repl.Session$App$DemoService@1196e664
+// service: DemoService[F] = repl.Session$App$DemoService@4e3ba8c6
 ```

 When the endpoint is hit, the request will be analyzed by the `UserManager`
-and the endpoint function will get either the user from the cookie,
+and the endpoint function will receive either the user from the cookie,
 if one exists, or a newly created user.
 In the case of a new user, a cookie will be set in the response.